TheOdinProject/curriculum/nodeJS/express/controllers.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- The documentation of express for [Using Express Middleware](https://expressjs.com/en/guide/using-middleware.html) is a short one with the same information but have more examples that you can likely just run through the examples.
+- The Express documentation for [Using Express Middleware](https://expressjs.com/en/guide/using-middleware.html) is a short one with the same information, but has more examples that you can run through.